Dimon55319/AICar/README.md

 # AICar

 A little project to learn about wheel colliders an AI in a Unity 3D Car.
 The goal is to resolve all the challenges.

+## Requirements

 This project was tested with Unity 5.2.

 ## Instructions

-* Create a new project and import CarBaseProject.unitypackage (from here)
+* Download the project.
 * The folder Challenges has the scenes for each Challenge.
 * You need to proceed in order and reuse part of the code you will generate.
 * All the resources for the challenge are provided in the folder content.